mobxjs/mobx/docs/best/store.md

 This section is opinionated and you are in no way forced to apply these practices.
 There are many ways of working with MobX and React, and this is just one of them.

-This section focuses on an unobtrusive way of working with MobX, which works well in existing code bases, or with classic MVC patterns.
+This section focuses on an unobtrusive way of working with MobX, which works well in existing codebases, or with classic MVC patterns.
 Alternative, more opinionated ways of organizing stores are [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree) and [mobx-keystone](https://mobx-keystone.js.org/).
-Both ship with cool features as structurally shared snapshots, action middlewares, JSON patch support etc out of the box.
+Both ship with cool features such as structurally shared snapshots, action middlewares, JSON patch support etc. out of the box.

 ## Stores